 We want to give you the best possible service.
 However, if at any point you become unhappy or concerned about the service we have provided then you should inform us immediately, so that we can do our best to resolve the problem.

-In the first instance, it may be helpful to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues at this stage.
+In the first instance, it may be helpful for you to contact the person who is working on your case, or your case supervisor, to discuss your concerns and we will do our best to resolve any issues at this stage.
 If you would like to make a formal complaint, then you can address it to our Complaints Partner, Michael Greybanks, by emailing [email protected] or by writing to the following address:

-Your complaint will be referred by the Case Handler working on your case (or his or her supervisor) to our Customer Services and Compliance Department.
-This department works independently from the department of the firm which is handling your case in order to provide an objective view.
+Your complaint will be referred to our Customer Services and Compliance Department.
+This department works independently from the department which is handling your case in order to provide an objective view.